Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

 We will encounter the $K$--theoretic push-forward and pull-back maps associated to the map $\pi$ in \eqref{eqn:derived proj 1}.
-These will always be computed by factoring $\pi$ into $\iota$ and $\rho$, and we note that these maps admit push-forwards (since $\iota$ is a closed embedding and $\rho$ is a projective bundle) and pull-back maps (since $\iota$ is derived lci and $\rho$ is smooth). \\
+These will always be computed by factoring $\pi$ into $\iota$ and $\rho$, and we note that these maps admit push-forwards (since $\iota$ is a closed embedding and $\rho$ is a projective bundle) and pull-back maps (since $\iota$ is lci in a dg sense and $\rho$ is smooth). \\

-In the same situation as above, we shall encounter the derived scheme $\BP_X(U^\vee[1])$, where $[1]$ stands for homological shift.
-By definition, this is the derived subscheme:
+In the same situation as above, we shall encounter the dg scheme $\BP_X(U^\vee[1])$, where $[1]$ stands for homological shift.
+By definition, this is the dg subscheme: